NILBOGtheSavior/naztechempire_2024/README.md

 ### January

-- [ ] Create the template for each application
+- [x] Create the template for each application
-- [ ] Update the "Downloads" page with more diverse styling
+- [ ] Create the "Downloads" page
 - [x] Write blog 2 for the 8th of Jan
 - [ ] Write blog 3 for the 15th of Jan
 - [ ] Add a dark mode switch
+- [x] Create a "Read more section at the bottom of posts
+- [ ] Add Blockquotes